 With option number one you will get fewer people reading your article because some people just don’t like clicking away from their email platform, especially if they are on their phone.

-BUT and it’s a big but, you are driving more traffic to your website and that is important.
+But you are driving more traffic to your website and that’s important.

-The more traffic you get (presuming it’s not coming from spammy sites) the more authority Google accredits you.
+The more traffic you get (presuming it’s not coming from spammy sites), the more authority your site builds with Google.

 The third option is to write new material for your newsletter readers, material that they cannot see just by visiting your blog.

 I will also share a lot of personal information such as earnings (something I did in September 2023), book sales, and stuff that has gone wrong and what I learned from it etc.

 I prefer not to publish that kind of stuff on my blog.

-You can make an argument for any of the three approaches I have just explained and none are wrong, it’s a personal choice.
+You can argue for any of the three approaches I have just explained, and none are wrong, it’s a personal choice.

 I prefer to mix and match, but you can choose whatever option you prefer.